I have a secret. (or had one)

 Harvesting and drying seaweed takes a bit of time, but is well worth every moment.
 I love to connect with my food.
 And truly there is this sweetly sublime moment when you are holding onto the stipe of the bullwhip kelp as it is still connected to the sea floor.
 There is this moment when you are very aware of how magnificent it is to be sitting so close to the water atop a strong and mighty fortress of kelp.

-Fun fact: Kelp can grow up to 100 feet long and the blades up to 12 feet!
+Close up of bullwhip kelp.
+Fun fact: Kelp can grow up to 100 feet long and the blades up to 12 feet! |

 If you don't have the opportunity to harvest it fresh, I suggest finding a friend who knows how to properly harvest it and is willing to share; buy from a wild forager who lives on the islands or buy from quality companies (like Eden Foods) in your natural foods market.
 You want to know it's fresh, healthy, has been sustainably harvested and safely harvested from clean, moving waters.